stripe/react-stripe-js/docs/migrating.md

 ## 3. `useStripe` and `useElements` instead of `injectStripe`.

-`@stripe/react-stripe` uses hooks and consumers rather than higher order components.
+React Stripe uses hooks and consumers rather than higher order components.

 #### Before